Osteoporosis And The Best Solutions

 - Undiagnosed gluten intolerance

 Osteoporosis is not a simple case of not getting enough calcium in the diet and is more related to our modern day lifestyles.
-It is also the epidemic of vitamin D deficiency and if you are low in vitamin D you cannot absorb calcium from your food and you cannot deposit calcium in your bones.
-You can take a lot of calcium, but if you are vitamin D deficient the calcium is useless!
+It is also the epidemic of vitamin D deficiency, and if you are low in vitamin D you cannot absorb calcium from your food and you cannot deposit calcium in your bones.
+You can take a lot of calcium, but if you are vitamin D and/or vitamin K deficient then the calcium is useless!

 Here are some factors under your control that can determine whether or not you will develop osteoporosis: